Duchess Augusta of Brunswick-Wolfenbüttel

-Duchess Augusta Caroline Friederika Luise of Brunswick-Wolfenbüttel (3 December 1764 – 27 September 1788) was the first wife of Frederick of Württemberg and the mother of William I of Württemberg.
+Duchess Augusta of Brunswick-Wolfenbüttel (Augusta Caroline Frederica Luise; 3 December 1764 – 27 September 1788), was the first wife of Frederick of Württemberg and the mother of William I of Württemberg.

 Early life

 Princess Augusta was born in Brunswick, the eldest child of Charles William Ferdinand, Duke of Brunswick and Princess Augusta of Great Britain, the elder sister of George III of the United Kingdom.
 She was named in honour of her mother and grandmother.
 Augusta was the eldest of seven children, and her younger sister, Princess Caroline, would marry the future George IV of the United Kingdom.

 Marriage

 On 15 October 1780, at the age of 15, Augusta was married in Brunswick to Duke Frederick of Württemberg, eldest son of Duke Frederick Eugene, himself the youngest brother of the reigning Charles Eugene, Duke of Württemberg.
-As neither the reigning Duke nor the middle brother had any sons, Frederick's father (and then Frederick himself) was expected to succeed in time as Duke of Württemberg.
+As neither the reigning Duke nor the middle brother had any sons, Frederick's father and then Frederick himself were expected to succeed in time as Duke of Württemberg.

-That eventuality was however many years in the future, and the birth of a legitimate heir would end Frederick's hopes conclusively.
+That eventuality was, however, many years in the future, and the birth of a legitimate heir would end Frederick's hopes conclusively.
 Moreover, his uncle the Duke was not disposed to give any member of his family any role in affairs of government.
 Frederick was in Prussian employ as Major-general.
 After the wedding, Augusta followed him to Lüben, a small town in Eastern Prussia, where his regiment was stationed.
-At that time, the Empress of Russia, Catherine II, and the Austrian Emperor, Joseph II, were forging a new alliance, which would be sealed by a marriage between Elisabeth of Württemberg (younger sister of both Frederick and Maria Feodorovna (Sophie Dorothea of Württemberg), who was married to Tsesarevich Paul, future Emperor of Russia) and Francis, son of the Holy Roman Emperor's brother and successor, Leopold II.
-The King of Prussia, Frederick II, was opposed to this alliance, which he accused Frederick of supporting.
+At that time, the Empress of Russia, Catherine II, and the Holy Roman Emperor, Joseph II, were forging a new alliance, which would be sealed by a marriage between Elisabeth of Württemberg (younger sister to Frederick), and Francis, son of the Holy Roman Emperor's brother and successor, Leopold II.

+The King of Prussia, Frederick II, was opposed to the alliance, which he accused Frederick of supporting.
 Accordingly, the relations between Frederick and the King soured to the point that Frederick saw himself forced to leave Prussia.
-Prince Frederick resigned in December 1781, sent Augusta and their baby son William back to Brunswick and joined his sister Maria Feodorovna and her husband on the Italian leg of their extended tour through Europe.
+Prince Frederick resigned in December 1781, sent Augusta and their infant son William back to Brunswick and joined his other sister Maria Feodorovna (now Tsarevna of Russia) and her husband on the Italian leg of their extended tour through Europe.
 While in Naples, in February 1782, Frederick received an invitation from the Russian Empress to move to St Petersburg as Lieutenant-general in her army and Governor-General of Eastern Finland, with his seat at Viipuri.
 After spending the summer with Augusta in Montbéliard, his parents' home, they finally arrived in St Petersburg in October 1782, where the Empress had renovated and lavishly furnished a mansion for them.